|How do you use documentation throughout your workflow? Share your experience with us by taking this survey.|

 See in Glossary, the system only bakes the direct lighting, and the LOD system relies on Light ProbesLight probes store information about how light passes through space in your scene.
 A collection of light probes arranged within a given space can improve lighting on moving objects and static LOD scenery within that space.
 More info

 To make sure your lower LOD models look correct with baked light, you must position Light Probes around them to capture the indirect lighting during the bake.
 Otherwise, your lower LOD models look incorrect, because they only receive direct light:

 To set up LOD models correctly for baked lighting, mark the LOD GameObjectsThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
 A GameObject’s functionality is defined by the Components attached to it.
 More info

 See in Glossary as Contribute GI.
 To do this, select the GameObject, and at the top of the InspectorA Unity window that displays information about the currently selected GameObject, asset or project settings, allowing you to inspect and edit the values.
 More info

 See in Glossary window, select the drop-down menu next to the Static checkbox:

 Use the Light Probes component to place Light Probes around the LOD GameObjects.

 Note: Only the most detailed model affects the lighting on the surrounding geometry (for example, shadows or bounced light on surrounding buildings).
 In most cases this should not be a problem, because your lower level-of-detail models should closely resemble the highest level-of-detail model.

 When you use the Progressive Lightmapper, there is no need to place Light Probes around the LOD Group to generate baked indirect lighting.
-However, to make Realtime GI affect the Renderers in the LOD Group, you must include the Light Probes.
+However, to make Realtime Global Illumination affect the Renderers in the LOD Group, you must include the Light Probes.

 2017–10–20 Page amended